 - Before submitting, make sure your application matches your resume exactly.
 Any differences may slow the process or affect your eligibility.

-- Emphasize your reliability and dependability, shift flexibility, physical or hands-on work experience, and teamwork and problem-solving abilities.
+- Highlight relevant examples of your reliability and dependability, shift flexibility, physical or hands-on work experience, and teamwork and problem-solving abilities.

 After you apply